 Most investment experts will probably start by telling your one simple rule of cryptocurrency investment: Never invest more than you can afford to lose.

 The amount you can invest, therefore, depends on your financial situation and your investment goals.
-Although Bitcoin is rising and could potentially hit $100,000 by the end of this year, there is also the possibility that it could plummet to its previous low points.
+Although Bitcoin is rising and could potentially hit $100,000 in 5 years, there is also the possibility that it could plummet to its previous low points.

 So, what should you do?
 We recommend a few things to keep at your fingertips: